 You have to take a 15-minute ferry ride from Kanyakumari beach.
 When you hop on the old ferry boat it is very disturbing that they distribute life jackets and that you actually have to wear them.
 As soon as you are close to the arrival you know why.
 Everybody stands up immediately and then rushes to the exit and the boat almost flips 😉

 A towering statue of the great Tamil poet and philosopher Thiruvalluvar stands on a smaller neighboring rock, just off the coast of Kanyakumari.

 #3 THE TOWN OF KANYAKUMARI

-Exploring the little village of Kanyakumari is a sensory overdose in regards of colors.
+Exploring the little village of Kanyakumari is a sensory overdose in regards to colors.
 The fisher-folk village was hit hard in the 2004 tsunami.
 You can watch them sort through their catch of the day and prepare for the next day.
-In the many shops you can get shells, painted shells and handicrafts made from shell.
+In the many shops, you can get shells, painted shells, and handicrafts made from shell.

 #4 THANUMALAYAN TEMPLE